bdredenbach/Score-A-Comic/README.md

 ## What you'll need

 This app has no backend and no account.
-It talks to two APIs using **your** keys, which stay on your device and are never sent anywhere else.
+It talks directly to Anthropic and Stability AI using **your** API keys, which are stored on your device.

 | Key | What it does | Where to get it |
 |---|---|---|